 We know corrupt legislators will pass laws for their own advantage.
 We should recall that despite their pledges, the legislators’ criteria for justice are their considerations for what is expedient for them—their re-elections to remain in power and wealth.

-It will still be up to us to protect what we have earned for our life’s labor by opposing the next attacks from the Illinois General Assembly, the Civic Committee, the Civic Federation, Illinois Policy Institute, and their purchased media.
-We must continue to defend our dignity with stubborn resolve.
+It will still be up to us to protect what we have earned for our life’s labor by opposing the next attacks from the Illinois General Assembly, the Civic Committee, the Civic Federation, Illinois Policy Institute, and the Chicago Tribune, et al. We must continue to defend our dignity with stubborn resolve.

 1998 People ex.
 Rel.
 Sklodowski v.
 State